Mastercard/direct-services-access-reference-app/README.md

     | `/services` | POST | [FraudServicesOriginalRequest](docs/FraudServicesOriginalRequest.md) | [FraudServicesOriginalResponse](docs/FraudServicesOriginalResponse.md) |

 > Case 8: [FRAUD SERVICES ADVICE](https://developer.mastercard.com/direct-service/documentation/parameters/fraudservicesadvice/)
+  - A Fraud Services Advice request supports customer generated advice to Mastercard when an original transaction is declined by an Issuer.
   - User performs an API request to gather advice about a previous fraud services original request (use case above) that was made.
   - Refer to model classes for field level information.